chidinmadominica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-scripts that sets permission to file hello
+script that sets the mode of a file